 Those students continuing for 10 weeks at the Humbolt Institut will receive 10 transfer credit hours for their coursework in Intensive German as a Foreign Language.
 Credits earned at foreign institutions are transferable to UNL by departmental validation.
 Please review the Types of Credit page on the Education Abroad website.

-This program is open to undergraduate UNL students in good academic standing who have participated in the spring semester Berlin program.
+This program is open to undergraduate UNL students in good academic standing who have participated in the Spring Semester 2022 Program in Berlin.
 Students interested in summer German studies who did not participate in the spring semester program may apply to the 6-week summer only program - German Language and Theater.

 Oldfather Hall 1111